• Home

 But did you know they used to deliver human children as well?

 Yes, it’s true.
-People used to actually send their children “Parcel Post” through the U.S. Mail!
+Back in the early 1900’s several children were actually sent “Parcel Post” through the U.S. Mail.

 When the Post Office first began delivering packages via Parcel Post on January 1, 1913, there was no rule saying you couldn’t “mail” a child.
 So some people did.